Weight Loss Can Help Reduce Back Pain for Chiropractic Patients

 According to weight loss and chiropractic experts, weight loss can contribute to a partial or complete reduction in the back pain symptoms.
 The research on the connection between weight loss and back pain is still insufficient but numerous practitioners report that they’ve seen cases of patients experiencing a serious reduction in pain after losing weight.

-Obviously, this occurs because the extra weight is taken off the spine and extremities.
+Obviously, this occurs because the extra weight is taken off the bones and joints.
 As a result, the spine and extremities don’t experience further stress.
 Especially when a chiropractor realigns the vertebral column and skeletal frame through multiple sessions of chiropractic adjustments.

 According to the American Spine Society, individuals that stay within 10 pounds of their ideal weight are the ones least likely to experience spinal and extremity problems, particularly chronic lower back pain.